 In news that's actually really great, Variety reported that director, S.J.
 Clarkson, has been tapped to direct the fourth Star Trek movie.
 It's not a done deal officially, but... it's a done deal insofar as Hollywood stuff like this goes.

 This is exciting for a few reasons.
-For one: hey, they're still making Star Trek movies!
+For one: Hey, they're still making Star Trek movies!
 Hooray!
-With a new show on TV (kinda), and Star Trek Beyond doing... not great at the box office, there weren't any real guarantees that Chris Pine, Zachary Quinto, et al would still be Star Trekkin' across the universe.
+With a new show on TV (kinda), and Star Trek Beyond doing... not great at the box office, there weren't any real guarantees that Chris Pine, Zachary Quinto, et al. would still be Star Trekkin' across the universe.

 Another exciting thing is that, apparently, Chris Hemsworth (who played Kirk's father, George, in the 2009 Star Trek movie) will be returning.
 What?
 How?
 What?
 Three excellent questions.
 I'm sure we'll find out.
 But everyone (who matters) loves Chris Hemsworth, so call it a win.

-But, of course, the real excitement is over Clarkson herself — the first woman to ever direct a Star Trek movie.
+But, of course, the real excitement is over Clarkson herself — the first woman ever to direct a Star Trek movie.
 For a franchise that's often at least supposed to be about how great and utopian humanity's future can be, a woman's absence from the director's chair for over 50 years was not a good look.
 Who knew the transporter had a glass ceiling?
 Not anymore!

 NEVERTHELESS, STAR WARS RESISTED

 Star Wars Rebels may be over, but this week we got official word that the animated adventures within the Star Wars Universe will, unsurprisingly, probably never end.

 Dave Filoni, producer for both Clone Wars and Rebels, will next be spearheading a series called Star Wars Resistance, which is set just pre-Force Awakens.
 This is the first animated series to be set during that part of the Star Wars timeline.